elliewix/IS-452-Spring2019/installation_directions.md

 Installing or using Python 3.6 is also fine, if you already have that.

+**At this point I haven't updated the screenshots for 3.7, so you'll still see 3.6 all over.
+Just replace it in your brain and truck ahead.**

 Anaconda will install Python and a lot of other background utilities that we’ll be using.
 Anaconda isn’t an application that you’ll be opening and directly interacting with, but you will still be using what it installed.

 * Mac users:  all the defaults should be fine, continue on to the testing.